 I will listen to my customers, understand their needs and explain clearly the needs, responsibilities and mission of the department and its programs.

 I will work in partnership with my customers to further the department's mission to protect and improve the environment and the health of Maine's citizens.

 I will act promptly, fairly, professionally and courteously in all my endeavors, and I hold myself accountable for my actions.

 The Department engages in a wide range of activities.
 It makes recommendations to the Legislature regarding measures to prevent, minimize and eliminate environmental pollution; issues licenses; initiates enforcement actions; and provides information and technical assistance.
 The DEP serves as the main link to the federal government on environmental issues and administers some federal programs.
 Working with the general public, legislators and state and municipal agencies, department staff implement environmental laws and programs.

-The Department is organized by environmental media into three bureaus –Air Quality, Land & Water Quality and Remediation & Waste Management– and the Office of the Commissioner, which includes the Office of Communications & Education, the Office of Policy Development & Implementation and the Office of Assistance.
-Within that structure, department leadership continues to implement organizational improvements that will enhance the agency’s effectiveness in providing protections for the state’s air, land and water while enacting efficiencies to strengthen customer service and operations.
+The Department is organized by environmental media into four bureaus – Air Quality, Land Resources, Remediation & Waste Management, Water Quality – and the Office of the Commissioner, which includes the Office of Communications & Education, the Policy Development & Implementation Unit and the Office of Innovation and Assistance.
+Within this structure, department leadership continues to implement organizational improvements that will enhance the agency’s effectiveness in providing protections for the state’s air, land and water while enacting efficiencies to strengthen customer service and operations.